 We are committed to supporting diversity in our workforce, and ensuring an inclusive environment where all individuals can thrive.
 We seek to employ a workforce representative of the markets that we serve and encourage applications from all.

-I applied through an employee referral.
-The process took 4 weeks.
-I interviewed at Oxford University Press in August 2012.
+I applied online.
+The process took 2+ months.
+I interviewed at Oxford University Press (Oxford, England) in May 2019.

 Let us know if we're missing any workplace or industry recognition –